Dense Depth Distillation with Out-of-Distribution Simulated Images: Experimental Analyses

 \subsubsection{Implementation Details}

-Our learning framework includes three models; (1) a teacher model $\mathcal{N}_t$ trained on a given target domain and is fixed during training a student model; (2) a student model $\mathcal{N}_s$, which we aim to train; and (3) a transformation network $G$ which will also be optimized during training.
-We train $\mathcal{N}_s$ and $G$ for 20 epochs using the Adam optimizer \cite{kingma2014adam} with an initial learning rate of 0.0001 and reduce it to 50\% for every five epochs.
+Our learning framework includes three models: (1) a teacher model $\mathcal{N}_t$ trained on a given target domain and is fixed while training a student model; (2) a student model $\mathcal{N}_s$, which we aim to train; and (3) a transformation network $G$ which will also be optimized during training.
+We train $\mathcal{N}_s$ and $G$ for 20 epochs using the Adam optimizer \citep{kingma2014adam}.
+The learning rate begins at 0.0001 and is halved every five epochs.
 The hyper-parameters $\alpha$ and $\beta$ controlling the data transformation are set to 0.001 for all experiments throughout the paper.
-We trained models with a batch size of 8 in all the experiments and developed the code-base using PyTorch \cite{NEURIPS2019_9015}.
+We trained models with a batch size of 8 in all the experiments and developed the code-base using PyTorch \citep{NEURIPS2019_9015}.